Regardless of how your back injury came about, if your case has legal merit we’ll help you claim on a no win no fee

 So if you have suffered back injuries like the ones mentioned above (or something similar) and want to learn more about claiming compensation, we can help.

-The best way to start a claim is with a free no obligation consultation with one of our customer service consultants.
-A practising lawyer will then determine your eligibility and let you know if you can make your claim for compensation on a no win, no charge basis.
+The best way to start a claim is with a free no-obligation consultation with one of our customer service consultants.
+A practising lawyer will then determine your eligibility and let you know if you can make your claim for compensation.

 Why Millner and Knight?

 Our back injury lawyers are committed to getting you maximum compensation for your back injury.
 Every day we help people injured in no-fault accidents start their journey to compensation.

 When you call us, we will never ask or pressure you into starting your claim with us.
 You will receive impartial advice tailored to your situation and be able to speak with a solicitor who specialises in cases like yours.